github/opensource.guide/_articles/finding-users.md

 ## Keep at it!

-Sometimes, it takes a long time before people notice your open source project.
+It may take a long time before people notice your open source project.
 That's okay!
 Some of the most popular projects today took years to reach high levels of activity.
-Focus on building relationships instead of a magic bullet.
+Focus on building relationships in the open source community instead of hoping that your project will miraculously gain popularity.
 Be patient, and keep sharing your work with those who appreciate it.